 Brian purchased a home in Florida in 2009 and had an extensive remodel done to make it more accessible.
 However, even with these modifications, he still faces many obstacles that hinder his comfort and independence.

 Brian sits on several medical research and technology panels to give a voice to patients with injuries similar to his own.
 He is fighting for all spinal cord injured patients to receive the top-quality care and transitional support they need.
 He hopes to continue spreading awareness, paving the way for others with similar injuries, and continuing living his life to the fullest.
-Gary Sinise Foundation is honored to provide this hero a specially adapted smart home to ease his daily challenges and help him achieve his goals.
+The Gary Sinise Foundation was honored to provide Brian a specially adapted smart home that has eased his daily challenges and helped him achieve his goals.